The Essential Eric Carmen

 The Essential Eric Carmen is a two-disc compilation album that contain 15 tracks each by American soft rock singer, songwriter, guitarist and keyboardist Eric Carmen, released on March 25, 2014.
-It is part of Sony BMG's Essential series of compilation albums and includes tracks from Carmen’s solo output, as well as tracks from his Raspberries days and Cyrus Erie.
+It is part of Sony BMG's Essential series of compilation albums and includes tracks from Carmen's solo output, as well as tracks from his Raspberries days and Cyrus Erie.
 The tracks consist of some of Carmen's biggest hits and popular album 1968 as leader of American band Cyrus Erie through his 1984 release Eric Carmen.

-Background

-The Essential Eric Carmen spans Carmen's 45 year career from his time with the Raspberries through his solo career.

 Reception

 Tony Peters from Iconfetch says: "Most music today is consumed through lousy quality ear buds or computer speakers.
 Yet, once in a while, a remaster comes along that sounds so good, you'll want to dust off that old CD player to get the full experience.
 The Essential Eric Carmen is the first two-disc collection to span the talented singer/songwriter's entire career.
 And, it's one of those rare CDs where the sonic improvement is so noticeable, you'll find yourself hearing things you never heard before.

 Stephen Thomas Erlewine from AllMusic says: "That means that this collection does indeed have almost everything of note, from the big Raspberries hits 'Go All the Way' and 'Overnight Sensation (Hit Record),' through the '70s solo smashes 'All by Myself' and 'Never Gonna Fall in Love Again,' through those late-'80s sensations 'Hungry Eyes' and 'Make Me Lose Control.'"

 David Luhrssen from Shepherd Express wrote: "The real surprise on The Essential Eric Carmen is the opening 1969 track from his first recording act, "Cyrus Erie," with its excellent approximation of the mid-'60s Beatles' sound.

 The Second Disc says: "The first track on Legacy Recordings' new double-disc anthology The Essential Eric Carmen (Arista/Legacy 88883745522) is titled, appropriately enough, "Get the Message."
 And the message relayed by its 30 nuggets comes through loud and clear: whether as power pop prince, classically-inspired MOR balladeer or nostalgic yet contemporary eighties rocker, Eric Carmen had the goods."